Redo of Healer: Light novel and manga

 The light novel series has over 800,000 copies in print.
 Both the light novel and the manga grew in their popularity, which led to an increase in digital sales.
 Several volumes of the manga also ranked in the top ten of Amazon Japan's manga charts.

 Anime

 Since its airing, the anime adaptation of Redo of Healer gained higher than average percentage of female viewers and Tsukiyo expressed their surprise on Twitter.

+In Anime News Network's Winter 2021 Preview Guide, the series was panned by most of the reviewers for its recurring "rape and revenge".
 The reviewers criticized the series for having a "generic" fantasy role-playing game inspired setting similar to popular isekai series and for "contrived" in-story justifications for its revenge plot.

-Controversy

-The anime adaptation garnered controversy by viewers, particularly due to its depiction of extreme violence, gratuitous amounts of sexual content and rape, most elements often being used as a plot device, especially in the first two episodes.
-In Anime News Network's Winter 2021 Preview Guide, the series was panned by most of the reviewers for its recurring "rape and revenge", an aspect of the light novels that gained controversy before the anime premiere.
+The series garnered controversy, particularly due to its depiction of extreme violence, gratuitous amounts of sexual content, rape and slavery, most elements often being used as a plot device, especially in the first two episodes.
+These were aspects of the light novels that gained controversy before the anime adaptation premiered.